Police: Brutal slaying near mosque stemmed from road rage

+Vigils are planned around the country Tuesday to honor 17-year-old Nabra Hassanen and stand in solidarity with her family.
+Police said her killer appeared to be motivated by road rage after driving up to the group of teens in suburban Washington, D.C.

-FAIRFAX, Va.
-(AP) — What was supposed to be a morning of prayer and reflection in the Islamic holy month of Ramadan ended in tragedy when 17-year-old Nabra Hassanen was fatally attacked as she headed back to a Virginia mosque after enjoying a pre-dawn meal with friends.
+A morning of prayer and reflection in the Islamic holy month of Ramadan ended in tragedy when 17-year-old Nabra Hassanen left her mosque with friends for a pre-dawn meal and was attacked with a baseball bat.

-Hassanen died of blunt force trauma to her upper body after 22-year-old Darwin Martinez Torres assaulted her with a baseball bat early Sunday in what police have described as a road rage incident in suburban Washington, authorities said Monday.
+Authorities said Hassanen died of blunt-force trauma to her upper body after 22-year-old Darwin Martinez Torres came out of his car swinging the bat at her group of friends early Sunday.
+Police said Martinez Torres appeared to be motivated by road rage, not religious hatred, after driving up to the teenagers along the road in suburban Washington.

+Vigils are planned around the country Tuesday to honor Hassanen and stand in solidarity with her family, said Women’s Initiative for Self-Empowerment CEO Rana Abdelhamid.
+Groups in New York, Washington, Boston, Philadelphia, San Francisco, Los Angeles and Detroit are joining the effort.
+Another vigil, in Hassanen’s hometown of Reston, Virginia, is planned for Wednesday.

-Police said Martinez Torres attacked the girl after getting into a fight with another teen in the group and they have found no evidence to suggest Hassanen’s killing was a hate crime.
+Police said an altercation began between Martinez Torres and a teenage boy in the group who was riding a bicycle.
+They said and they have found no evidence to suggest Hassanen’s killing was a hate crime.

 Most Read Stories